 Accessibility

 We would like culture to be available and accessible to all.
-Unfortunately, there are several factors that can create barriers.
-Consider a site that is not passable for people in wheelchairs, a lack of accessible signage, or a website without a read-aloud feature.
-This can unintentionally exclude some of the audience, as well as, of course, creators and artists.
+Yet barriers can arise unknowingly.
+Think of a site that is difficult for people in wheelchairs, a location without clear signage, or a website without a read-aloud function.
+This can unintentionally exclude part of the audience - as well as creators or artists.
+Accessibility therefore requires attention at all stages of an event: from the initial idea to the execution.

-An event is accessible when people with and without disabilities can make the same choices about whether or not to attend.
-Accessibility thus goes beyond being able to get somewhere because it is also about being able to experience the event.
+An event is accessible when people with and without disabilities can make the same choices about visiting and experiencing it.
+So it is not only about physical access, but also about experience, communication and safety.

-The pages in this knowledge base and checklist are organized into five themes:
+The pages in this knowledge base are structured around five themes:

 Podcast